ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 =--

-There are two other models for suspension and looping of spectra, which are not isomorphic in $SeqSpec(Top_{cg})$, but which will turn out to be isomorphic in the [[stable homotopy category]] (def. \ref{TheStableHomotopyCategory}), and which will be useful for computations:
+This means that once we know that $X\vee X \to X \wedge (I_+)$ is suitably a cofibration (to which we turn [below](#CWSpectra)) then the standard suspension is a homotopy-correct model for the suspension operation.
+However, some properties of suspension are hard to prove directly with the standard suspension model.
+For such there are two other models for suspension and looping of spectra.
+These three models are not isomorphic to each other in $SeqSpec(Top_{cg})$, but (this is lemma \ref{IsomorphismBetweenStandardAndAlternativeSuspensionInHomotopyCategory} below) they will become isomorphic in the [[stable homotopy category]] (def. \ref{TheStableHomotopyCategory}).

 +-- {: .num_defn #ShiftedSpectrum}